Are you ready for your taste buds to be tickled in a most delightful way?

 - 1-1/4 cups dark chocolate, chopped

 - 5 tablespoons unsalted butter

 - 1/4 cup all-purpose flour

 - 1-1/2 cups fresh raspberries, for topping and garnish

 Place the chocolate, butter, sugar and cream in a saucepan over low heat and stir until melted and smooth.

 Place the eggs and flour in a bowl and whisk until well combined.
 Whisk in the chocolate mixture until combined.

-Pour into 4 x 10cm round lightly greased springform cake tins lined with non-stick baking paper and top with the raspberries.
+Pour into lightly greased mini springform cake tins and top with the raspberries.